 High quality natural oral pain relievers should be gentle on the stomach yet powerful enough to effectively relieve pain and promote flexibility and comfortable movement of joints.
 They should also help the body build cartilage for joints to facilitate a normal, pain-free range of motion.

-The dietary supplements used by my husband and I for osteoarthritis pain relief and symptom control contain glucosamine, cat’s claw, boswellia and menthol.
+The dietary supplements used by my husband and I for osteoarthritis pain relief and symptom control contain glucosamine, boswellia, safflower and menthol.
 These natural substances contain benefits that are well documented and researched for effective natural relief of arthritis, including arthritis of the elbow

 Double-blind clinical trials are needed to determine the safety and efficacy of each plant ingredient before they can be recommended for medical use.